Skip to main content

 Publishing to GitHub and NPM

-The suggested way to publish to GitHub and NPM is as follows:
+The suggested way to publish to GitHub and NPM will be described here.

 git add .